yip-kl/meltano_sample/README.md

 # What is this about
-Running Meltano as a container via Cloud Composer 2.
+Running Meltano in a container via Cloud Composer 2.
 Note that:
-- It is only for EL, no T is performed here
+- It demonstrate running the full ELT cycle with Meltano (and dbt for T)
 - The architecture involves running Meltano container using the KubernetesPodOperator which runs the workload in Cloud Composer 2 GKE, which supports only `general-purpose` compute class which has no GPU

 Things to try in the future:
 - Having the Dockerfile read PROJECT_ROOT in .env rather than declared separately
-- State backend
+- Incremental runs
-- Multiple environment
+- Check why: GCS backend can be used for local run, but failed when using Docker

 # Develop
 **Initial setup**